syncfusion/ej2-react-docs/src/notifications/toast/config.md

 By default [`showProgressBar`](../../api/toast#showprogressbar) will not enabled.
 If we enabled it can visually indicate how long time to get toast expires.
 Based on the `timeOut` property Progress bar will appear.

+### Progress bar direction

+By default, the [progressDirection](../../api/toast/#progressDirection) is set to "Rtl" and it will appear from right to left direction.
+You can change the progressDirection to "Ltr" to make it appear from left to right direction.

 ## Newest on top

 In default, newly created toasts will append next with existing toast.
 We can change the Sequence like inserting before the toast, by enabling the [`newestOnTop`](../../api/toast#newestontop).